13Health exams and chest X-rays

 The exam may feel like a comprehensive physical exam (height and weight, blood pressure, eye exam, urinalysis, blood test, etc.).
 You may also have to take a chest X-ray.

-Note that your WHV processing time will be longer (add 2 or 3 weeks, at least) than for applicants who don’t have to take a medical exam.
+Note that your WHV processing time will be longer (add another couple of weeks, at least) than for applicants who don’t have to take a medical exam.

 Previous chapter Next chapter